igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/countuniquevalues/CountUniqueValues.md

 [Puzzle files](.)

-Implement a function which accepts a sorted list of integers.
-The function should count the unique values in the list.
+Given two sorted list of integers implement a which function counts the unique values.

 ## Examples